DanielePioGenovese/GPT-from-scratch/README.md

 # GPTModel Pipeline 🚀

-A complete training and inference pipeline for a GPT-like model using PyTorch and Hydra.
+A complete training and inference pipeline for a GPT-like model using PyTorch.
 This project covers data preparation, model training, checkpointing, and text generation.

 ## Project Structure